 If you prefer a softer and more cradled feel, then the 8″ Mozaic Full Size Gel Memory Foam futon mattress will serve you well.
 The core fill is visco memory foam and polyurethane foam inside a cotton mix blend, which combine to giving a lengthy mattress life and supportive yet plush comfort.
 The durable poly-cotton fabric cover is lace tufted for a stylish look and easy to spot clean with a mild detergent.
 Also, being a flippable mattress means its lifespan can be lengthened before it is fully worn-out.
 It is in our opinion a choice purchase and this particular model is possibly the best futon mattress for sleeping on and couch usage too; it’s extremely comfortable and durable whichever way it’s used.
 However, when new, it has a faint smell, which is known as off-gassing.
 This is common in all types of memory foam mattresses but passes within a week or so.
 As it’s made in USA, you should expect to get the same reliable service of American technology that you are used to which is what you’ll get here.

-The Serta Sycamore is great if you are looking for something Queen size and comfortable to sit or sleep on.
-It fits very well even for smaller frames.
+The EMOOR Classe is great if you are looking for something with more available sizes.
+It comes in Twin, Full, Full Short, and is comfortable enough to sit or sleep on.
+It fits very well even for smaller frames, and is versatile enough to be used as a mattress pad, on a futon frame, or as a floor mattress.
 Manufactured by a well established household name brand, it is resilient and durable, making it ideal for all kinds of usage.
-It is lace tufted to give extra comfort, without being too heavy.
-The multi layer foam and cotton / polyester fiber makes the Serta comfortable without being overly firm.
-If you enjoy a plush feel while sleeping, this will give you just that.
+The 100% polyester fiber stuffing, combined with the 200 thread count 100% cotton fabric for the outer cover makes the EMOOR comfortable without being overly soft – If you enjoy a plush feel while sleeping, this will give you just that.
 Provided you do not use daily as a main bed, it will serve you for many years.
-It is made in the USA where more stringent safety checks and regulations apply.
-Additionally, it comes shipped vacuum packed, rolled and boxed.
+It is expertly made in Japan where traditional floor mattresses first originated.
+Additionally, it comes shipped vacuum packed and rolled for convenience.
 For the price, it is high among the best futon mattress ranks.

 As you can see from the top rated 5 we selected, there is much to consider.
 However, if you follow the above buying guidelines and learn from our comparisons you will no doubt be able to choose the best futon mattress for sleeping and using as a couch too.
 The reviews should give a detailed view of how to compare the feel and firmness of different models for sale in 2017.
-Depending on how often you plan on using the futon, perhaps opt for a heavy duty pocket coil such as the DHP 8″ Independently Encased Coil.
-You may also require better mobility and maneuverability, therefore opting to buy a lightweight design such as the Serta Cypress is a good idea.
-Don’t forget, none of the above reviews have taken the frame into consideration, though most should be OK on almost any frame.
+Depending on how often you plan on using the futon, perhaps opt for a heavy duty pocket coil such as the DHP Coil Premium.
+You may also require better mobility and maneuverability, therefore opting to buy a lightweight design such as the EMOOR Classe is a good idea.
+Don’t forget, none of the above futon reviews have taken the frame into consideration, though most should be OK on almost any frame.

 Stick to the guide above and consider your options.
 As you can see there are many different types to choose from but the one you choose will ultimately be down to your specific requirements.